Andrew S. Levey: Contributions

 Levey is an authority on clinical practice guidelines in kidney disease.
 He chaired the U.S. National Kidney Foundation Kidney Disease Outcome Quality Initiative (KDOQI) Clinical Practice Guideline Workgroup on “Chronic Kidney Disease: Evaluation, Classification and Risk Stratification”.
 The recommendations from this workgroup transformed the way Kidney Disease was defined and staged globally.
 The guideline has been cited over 10,000 times in subsequent research publications.
 He led multiple KDOQI and Kidney Disease Improving Global Outcomes (KDIGO) guidelines which advanced the global recognition and care for CKD, hypertension, acute kidney injury, living kidney donor evaluation, and nomenclature.

-He was a founding member of the Chronic Kidney Disease Prognosis Consortium (CKDPC), which includes over 80 cohorts and 10 million participants and has informed multiple clinical practice guidelines and regulatory policies.
+Levey was a founding member of the Chronic Kidney Disease Prognosis Consortium (CKDPC), which includes over 80 cohorts and 10 million participants and has informed multiple clinical practice guidelines and regulatory policies.

-He led the U.S. National Kidney Foundation task force on cardiovascular disease in chronic kidney disease, which led to the recognition by the American Heart Association of CKD as a risk factor for cardiovascular disease.
+Levey led the U.S. National Kidney Foundation task force on cardiovascular disease in chronic kidney disease, which led to the recognition by the American Heart Association of CKD as a risk factor for cardiovascular disease.

-He co-chaired the U.S. Centers for Disease Control and Prevention expert panel to develop comprehensive public health strategies for preventing the development, progression, and complications of CKD.
+Levey co-chaired the U.S. Centers for Disease Control and Prevention expert panel to develop comprehensive public health strategies for preventing the development, progression, and complications of CKD.

-He led scientific workshops sponsored by the U.S. National Kidney Foundation in collaboration with the U.S. Food and Drug Administration and European Medicines Association for the evaluation of Renal function as surrogate endpoints for clinical trials of kidney disease progression.
+Levey led scientific workshops sponsored by the U.S. National Kidney Foundation in collaboration with the U.S. Food and Drug Administration and European Medicines Association for the evaluation of Renal function as surrogate endpoints for clinical trials of kidney disease progression.

-He was editor-in-chief for American Journal of Kidney Diseases, the official journal of the U.S. National Kidney Foundation, from 2007-2016.
+Levey was editor-in-chief for American Journal of Kidney Diseases, the official journal of the U.S. National Kidney Foundation, from 2007-2016.